redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge3-Performing_An_Azure_Migration_With_CloudEndure.md

       ![Check for HV Drivers](./images/prephost-2.jpg)

-    * Edit the /etc/dracut.conf file and force-add the Hyper-V drivers required for operation within Microsoft Azure
+    * Edit the /etc/dracut.conf file and force-add the Hyper-V drivers required for operation within Microsoft Azure.
+These were not added at the time this host was built since, according to what it could detect, it is running solely inside a KVM hypervisor and as such the Hyper-V drivers are not required.

       ![Edit Dracut](./images/prephost-3.jpg)